NixOS/nixos-homepage/src/content/blog/newsletters/2019_02-1903-feature-freeze-eu-grants-reproducibility-nix-in-debian.md

 ---
-title: "#02 - 19.03 feature freeze, EU grants, reproducibility, Nix in Debian"
+title: '#02 - 19.03 feature freeze, EU grants, reproducibility, Nix in Debian'
 date: 2019-02-07
 description: Today is the only day.
 Yesterday is gone.
 ---